zacps/alacritty/README.md

 Prebuilt binaries for Linux, macOS, and Windows can be downloaded from the [GitHub releases page](https://github.com/jwilm/alacritty/releases).

+On Windows Alacritty requires (`winpty-agent.exe`) which MUST be in the same directory as `alacritty.exe`.
+It's included in binary releases, and fetched by `build.rs` when compiled from source.

 ## Configuration

 Although it's possible the default configuration would work on your system,